This is how to make ‘Floddies’ or ‘Canal Floddies’, as they eventually became known.

 In the following example the single floddie is large, potato rich, and contains parsley.
 The high potato content resulted in a crunchy pattern on the outside, made by the exposed strands of grated potato.

-The navvies flavoured the mix with whatever herbs or flavourings were to hand, bought or scavenged from the local area, and I have tried quite a few to good effect.
+The navvies flavoured their mix with whatever herbs or flavourings were to hand, bought or scavenged from the local area, and I have tried quite a few to good effect.
 Just use whatever you have available, but try making floddies without herbs to start with, so that you get the feel of the pure floddie.
 I’ve had great success with parsley, and with chives, and even won a prize in a small local cooking competition with my parsley floddies.

 Herb flavoured ones are very impressive, especially to anyone who hasn’t encountered floddies, and they will assume it’s a fancy foreign dish rather than the English poor persons breakfast, which is what it really is.

 The beauty of this recipe is that you can make it to suit yourself with as much or as little potato and flour as you like, or you have, and with any herbs, or without if you prefer.
 It’s a very flexible recipe.
 It can be any size and can vary in texture according to taste.
 If you make it predominantly with potato you can make them with lots of crunchy bits on the outer edges.
-If you make it with lots of flour it will be more pancake like.
+If you make it with lots of flour it will be more pancake, or bread like.
 And all this without the use of scales.

 Floddies can be eaten as a meal in themselves but also make a perfect addition to a full English breakfast, or to any meal really.
 You can even cover them with cheese and stick them under the grill, or serve them with other toppings.
 A big one makes the perfect platform for a fried egg.
 Small ones can be served as a starter and they go well with pickles or chutney.
 Kids seem to like them too.